Invzblio/SerialToWifi/README.md

 #ifdef SERIALTOWIFI
     #define SERVER  "YOUR_HOST_IP"
     #define SERVER_PORT 6767
-    SerialToWifi serialToWifi(SERVER, SERVER_PORT, TIMESTAMP|NO_RECONNECT);
+    SerialToWifi serialToWifi(SERVER, SERVER_PORT, TIMESTAMP); // use TIMESTAMP | RECONNECT for both options
     // TIMESTAMP: Displays a timestamp at the beginning of each line
-    // NO_RECONNECT: Will not try to reconnect if the host is unreachable at some point.
-A board reset is required to restart debug outputs.
+    // RECONNECT: Will try to reconnect if the host becomes unreachable at some point and gets back online.
+Default behaviour is to stop output after a connection loss.
 #endif

 void setup()